GuitarmonYz/AlgoProj/README.md

 output the jar file under AlgoProj folder
 Run: java -jar MVC.jar -inst jazz.graph -alg LS1 -time 600 -seed 1

+In the launcher, the order of argument is not fixed The argument of inst alg time is must, seed is optional.

 https://algs4.cs.princeton.edu/code/